 cannot be sabotaged or manipulated, for He uses evil just as He uses good to perfect His people

 through faith.
-However, none of these address the biggest question-mark
+However, none of this addresses the biggest problem of

 beforehand that they would choose not to serve Him and lose their souls to

 eternal damnation?
-This is the conundrum that seems to convict God of sin.
-Instead of serving
+This conundrum seems to convict God of sin in the minds of

 Him to avoid hell, many reject Him to secure their